 Showers are available for a fee in the hotel in T2.

 Some airport reviews and tips in this guide and elsewhere on the site were written before March 2020 and may no longer be valid.
 To help us keep this guide up-to-date, you can add or update information or write a review to submit airport tips and photos.
 You can also visit the airport’s web site for current information.

 For more airport information continue scrolling down to explore more in our Manchester Airport Guide.

 In this guide we may refer to locations as “landside” and “airside”.
 Landside is the public area of the terminal located in the non-secure zone, before security.
 Airside is the secure area of the terminal that you must reach by going through security.
 For more information on Europe’s Schengen Area, click here.

 Pay-per-use, Single Visit Passes & Lounge Memberships

-To see more options there is a list of hotels near Manchester Airport on Tripadvisor that can be sorted by price, distance, traveller rating and popularity.
+For more options, visit Tripadvisor to see a list of hotels near Manchester Airport that can be sorted by price, distance, traveller rating and popularity.

 - Postal Services – Mail out those last minute postcards at the Spar (Terminal 1) which provides post office services (postal counter).